dlt-hub/dlt/docs/website/docs/telemetry.md

 ```
 ### The message `context`
 The message context contains following information
-* the `anonymousId` is a random number different for each message.
-It is required by Segment.
+* the `anonymousId` is same for every message.
+We do not track users but it is required by Segment.
 * `ci_run` a flag indicating if the message was sent from a CI environment ie. from Github Actions or Travis
 * `cpu` contains number of cores
 * `exec_info` contains a list of strings that identify execution environment: ie. `kubernetes`, `docker`, `airflow` etc.